Zaki1203/Human-Resource-Dashboard-Overview/README.md

   - Salary
   - Enable users to filter and sort employee data by any column, supporting deeper individual and group-level analysis.

+##  Dataset
+Dataset has been generated using Chatgbt,here is the link of the dataset with icons used for the dashboard [click here](

+## Tools
+I've utlized Tableau  for basic data inspection and creating interactive dashboard

+## Data Preparation

+**Step-by-Step Process:**

+1. **Unzip the Folder**:
+   Start by unzipping the folder containing the Human Resource dataset.

+2. **Open in Excel**:
+   Open the Excel file to perform initial data cleaning:
+   - Remove any duplicate rows.
+   - Check for missing or inconsistent data.

+3. **Import into Tableau**:
+   Drag and drop the cleaned Excel file into Tableau.

+4. **Inspect Data Types**:
+   In Tableau’s data source tab:
+   - Review the data types of each column (e.g., string, number, date).

+5. **Open Worksheet**:
+   After confirming the data is ready, click on the worksheet tab to begin your visual analysis.